This Is What Happens When a Seed Germinates

 How can you tell if a seed is good or bad?

-Or, you can do a simple germination test to find out how viable your seeds are.
+You can also do a simple germination test to find out how viable your seeds are.
 An easy germination test to try is the paper towel/coffee filter method (also known as the baggie method), which can give you an idea of well a batch of seeds will germinate.
 Anything less than 50 percent germination is probably not worth sowing in the garden, unless you have enough seeds to sow heavily.

 Help!
 Why did my seedling stall after the cotyledon stage?